-Chicago firefighters battle flames at high-rise apartment
+1 dead, 6 taken to hospitals in Chicago high-rise fire

 Barbara Joiner, a 69-year-old resident, stood outside the building with other neighbors as snow continued to fall.
 Joiner said she acts as a caretaker for another woman who lives in the portion of the building affected by the fire and was anxiously trying to reach her.

-“Oh my god,” she said, remembering her reaction to seeing the flames once she got outside.
+“Oh my God,” she said, remembering her reaction to seeing the flames once she got outside.
 “These flames are still rising.”

 The Chicago Fire Department said in social media posts that the fire was initially reported on the 18th floor of the building shortly after 10 a.m.